Cryptolens/docs/getting-started/unity.md

 var license = LicenseKey.FromResponse("RSAPubKey", result);
 ```

 Also, when implementing offline verification, please call `LoadFromFile` and `LoadFromString` with the RSAPubKey.
+The format of the license file should be set to **Other languages** (see more [here](/faq/index#protocols)) when downloading it in the dashboard or using Activation Forms.

 You can download a sample project [here](https://github.com/Cryptolens/Examples/tree/master/unity).